 - Electromyography, a program that measures your muscle contraction

-In most cases, neurofeedback or electroencephalography is used for individuals in addiction treatment.
+In most cases, neurofeedback addiction treatment is used for patients with SUDs.

 People who are going through addiction recovery often experience intense symptoms when they are triggered to use drugs.
-This therapy program can show recovering addicts exactly what those symptoms are in a way that is easy to grasp.
-The individual’s brain wave patterns are measured and then shown to the patient as a flash of light or noise pulses so they can grasp exactly when they start to increase.
-Then, the individual can learn to control them.
+This therapy shows recovering addicts what those symptoms are in a way that is easy to grasp.
+Brainwave patterns are measured and shown to the patient as a flash of light or noise pulses so they can understand when they start to increase.
+Then, the person can learn to control them.

 - Patients are hooked up to an electroencephalograph and shown what their responses to negative stimuli are.
 These could be cravings for the drug, withdrawal symptoms, or triggers that could create cravings.

-- Once the patient sees these changes mapped out in front of them, they can learn to recognize what their responses feel like and when they are reacting to cravings, withdrawal, etc.
+- Once the patient sees these changes mapped out in front of them, they can learn to recognize their responses.
+They can then see when they are reacting to cravings, withdrawal, etc.

-- The biofeedback therapist then works with the patient to control these involuntary symptoms.
-The individual will learn calming techniques and ways to extract mental relaxation.
+- The biofeedback therapist then works with the patient to control these symptoms.
+The person will learn calming techniques and ways to extract mental relaxation.
 These techniques can include breathing exercises, visualization, or other ways to change your body’s reactions.

 Biofeedback therapy has been found to be effective for many individuals going through addiction treatment.
-A recent study published in the medical journal Applied Psychophysiology and Biofeedback found that many individuals being treated for opioid addiction were able to achieve positive results with this program in addition to the use of pharmacological treatments like methadone or buprenorphine.
+A study published in the medical journal Applied Psychophysiology and Biofeedback found that many individuals being treated for opioid addiction were able to achieve positive results with this program in addition to the use of medications.

 When Should Biofeedback Therapy Occur?

-Biofeedback therapy can sometimes occur during detox treatment, as it can assist patients in learning how to control their reactions to withdrawal symptoms.
-Some withdrawal syndromes can be extremely intense, but there are currently no medications approved to treat them.
-While some pharmacological options may still be used anyway, biofeedback therapy can supplement these by allowing the patient to learn to control their levels of stress when it comes to enduring withdrawal symptoms.
+Biofeedback therapy can occur during detox, as it helps patients learn to control their reactions to withdrawal symptoms.
+Some withdrawal syndromes can be intense, but there are currently no medications approved to treat them.
+While pharmacological options may still be used, biofeedback therapy can supplement these by helping the patient learn to control stress.

 Call now to find detox programs that offer biofeedback therapy!